gialiubc/project_1/README.md

 ## Project Content
 - A PPT slides of Who Are The Billionaires;
 - A Jupyter notebook file containing the codes, graphs, and the prediction model.
+- A summary report with analysis of the result.
+For more information please see the file named "report_who_are_the_billionaires".

 ## Notes
 This data analysis is conducted as a group project with Bochao Gia Liu, Kevin Tian and Navjeet Ghuman.